varunkukade/ReactNative-Intermediate-EventManagement/README.md

    8. React-native-modal - Updated version of https://reactnative.dev/docs/modal.
 You can view sleek bottom half modal and center modal for various actions.
    9. React-native-async-storage - For storage of data to remember state of logged in user.
    10. React-native-image picker and React native permissions - To access the media storage of device.
+   11. React-native-reanimated - This is a animated library by React Native.
+It has better performance than Animated API of React native as Animated API involves constant to and fro communication between UI and JS thread.
+Reanimated completely works on UI thread by utilizing the concept of worklets.

   Current features in the app: